 |

-Our audit procedures in relation to the impairment
+audit procedures in relation to the impairment

 |

-statements for accounting policy and related
+statements for material accounting policy information

 |